-Often chemotherapy is used on its own.
-Or you may have chemotherapy before or after radiotherapy (or at the same time).
-If you are to have surgery for very early small cell lung cancer, your doctor may suggest that you have chemotherapy before or after surgery.
+You may have chemotherapy on its own.
+Or you may have it before or after radiotherapy (or at the same time).
+If you are going to have surgery for very early small cell lung cancer, your doctor may suggest that you have chemotherapy before or after your operation.

 For cancer that has come back after treatment, doctors may use one of the treatments above or one of the following chemotherapy combinations

 - CAVE (CAV plus etoposide)

 People who have medical conditions that mean they cannot have CAV or ACE chemotherapy may have topotecan chemotherapy capsules.

 Doctors use chemotherapy to treat non small cell lung cancer in the following situations